six-two/mkdocs-placeholder-plugin/README.md

 ### HEAD

+- Currently rewriting the JavaScript code to be more reliable

+**Due to the rewrite, many features temporarily are not working.
+Please use the stable version (0.2.5) for now.**

 ### Version 0.2.5

 - When an JavaScript generated `auto-input-table` is empty, now a info box is shown (instead of nothing / an empty table).